Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 The effects of narcotic drugs vary depending on the substance, dosage, and individual.
 Generally, narcotics produce a feeling of euphoria, relaxation, and pain relief.
 Other short-term effects include slowed breathing, drowsiness, confusion, and impaired judgment.
 Long-term use can lead to physical and psychological dependence, as well as an increased tolerance, meaning more of the substance is needed to achieve the desired effects.

-Read More: What Class of Drugs is Morphine?
+Read More: What Drugs Come From Poppies?

 What are the Risks of Using Narcotic Drugs?